wierdlygoodcoder/rock-paper-scissors/README.md

 ![rules button](https://user-images.githubusercontent.com/95313496/161866484-74387243-5234-45a2-b7e7-820e1e769936.jpg)

 - **Scoreboard**
-  - On the left is where the score is for the player and it increments by one every time the player wins.
+  - On the left is where the score is for the player and it increases by one every time the player wins.
   - On the right is the computer score and every time that the player loses the computer score increases by one.
   - There is a limit of a score of 5.
   - The score increases to 5 after the user clicks ok/close on the pop-up.